GSA/digitalgov.gov/content/news/2016/01/2016-01-05-digging-into-the-data-of-our-customer-survey.md

 slug: digging-into-the-data-of-our-customer-survey
 date: 2016-01-05 9:00:06 -0400
 title: Digging Into the Data of Our Customer Survey
-summary: 'As a followup to the recent post about our annual customer satisfaction survey, we wanted to dig into the data and share some of the overall results, to give you some more insights into how we’re using your feedback to improve our programs and services.
-Background: For the past three years, GSA’s Office of Citizen'
+summary: 'As a followup to the recent post about our annual customer satisfaction survey, we wanted to dig into the data and share some of the overall results, to give you some more insights into how we’re using your feedback to improve our programs and services.'
 authors:
   - rflagg
 topics:
   - our-work
   - challenges-and-prize-competitions
-  - cx
+  - customer-experience
   - budgeting-and-performance
-  - mobile-gov
+  - mobile
   - open-opportunities-program
-  - socialgov
+  - social-media
   - user-experience
-  - web-content-managers-forum

 ---

 As a followup to the [recent post about our annual customer satisfaction survey]({{< ref "2015-12-28-ocsits-2015-customer-survey-what-we-learned.md" >}}), we wanted to dig into the data and share some of the overall results, to give you some more insights into how we’re using your feedback to improve our programs and services.